Alethio/ethstats-cli/README.md

 > EthStats.io CLI client.
 >
 >
 > This app connects to your Ethereum node through RPC and extract data that will be sent to the ethstats server for analytics purposes.
+Stats are displayed on [ethstats.io](https://ethstats.io/network-statistics)

 # Contents
   - [Getting Started](#getting-started)